Otto Leodolter

 Otto Leodolter (18 March 1936 in Mariazell – 16 December 2020) was an Austrian ski jumper who competed between 1955 and 1964.
 His biggest success was a Bronze medal in the Individual Large Hill at the 1960 Winter Olympics in Squaw Valley.

+In the Four Hills Tournament, Leodolter achieved overall finishes of second (1960–61) and third (1959–60), though he did not win any single events during those competitions.
+His other major accomplishments included a 1959 hill record at Holmenkollen (71.5m) and four national titles between 1958 and 1962.
+Decades later, in 1996, he received the Decoration of Merit in Gold for Services to the Republic of Austria.

 Leodolter was the first Austrian to earn a medal in Nordic skiing.

 Leodolter died in Ried im Innkreis on 16 December 2020, aged 84.